icons8/lunacy-docs/docs/symbols.md

 ### Deleting  master symbols

 To delete a master symbol, you should either do it from the **Library** or from the **Objects** panel.
-Note that deletion of a master turns all its instances into objects.
+Note that deletion of a master turns all its instances into groups.

 ## Symbol instances